jorishr/catacamp/README.md

 If you want to check out the production code in a browser on a local machine you can Use `npm prod`.
 This local server will only work if you have a local version of Redis installed.
 Alternatively, you can adjust the environment variables to connect to a remote Redis server.

 ## Credits
-This website is a highly modified version of the Yelp-camp project in the Webdeveloper Bootcamp by Colt Steele.
+This website is a highly modified version of the Yelp-camp project in the Web developer Bootcamp by Colt Steele.